actions/importer-labs/jenkins/4-custom-transformers.md

 ## Custom transformers for an unknown step

 The converted workflow above contains a `sleep` step was not automatically converted.
-We will need to answer the following questions before writing a custom transformer:
+Answer the following questions before writing a custom transformer:

 1. What is the "identifier" of the step to customize?
     - __sleep__.
 The identifier will be the key of a key value pair within the step of a Jenkinsfile.

 2. What is the desired Actions syntax to use instead?
-    - After some research, we have determined that the following bash script will provide similar functionality:
+    - After some research, you have determined that the following bash script will provide similar functionality:

       ```yaml
       - name: Sleep for 80 seconds